The Church of St. John the Divine

 All: Praise to you, O Christ.

-Following the sermon there will be a pause for silence.
+Following the address there will be a pause for silence.

 Affirmation of Faith